xxyzz/WordDumb/README.md

 - Set preferences

+    - Customize Word Wise requires Kindle or Android(use adb) device connected for the first time use.

     - Enable "Fetch X-Ray people descriptions from Wikipedia or Fandom" option for nonfiction books and novels that have character pages on Wikipedia or Fandom.
 A quote from the book will be used if it's disabled or the page is not found.

     - Larger spaCy model has higher [Named-entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) precision therefore improves X-Ray quality, more details at https://spacy.io/models/en